S-Henderson/Combine-ER-Reports/README.md

 ### Tools/Libraries

 The script uses pandas to import file and append them together.
-It uses openpyxl to expor them as excel (.xlsx) files.
+It uses openpyxl to export them as excel (.xlsx) files.

 ### Instructions